iams3cond/misc/labs/212/lab7.md

 ## Binary Search Trees

-The objective of this lab is to implement the core algorithms behind the canonical binary search tree data structure discussed in lecture: namely the `insert` and `remove` methods.
+The objective of this lab is to implement some of the core algorithms behind the canonical binary search tree data structure discussed in lecture: namely the `insert` and `remove` methods.